Crackerjack! (TV programme)

 Crackerjack is a British children's television series which was initially aired on the BBC Television Service between 14 September 1955 and 21 December 1984 (with no series in 1971).
 The series was a variety show featuring comedy sketches, singers and quizzes, broadcast live with an audience.

-On 11 February 2019, it was announced that Crackerjack would return in 2020, 35 years after it was last aired.
-It was hosted by Sam & Mark, with an exclamation mark added to its original title, and aired on CBBC from 17 January 2020.
-The second revived Crackerjack! series was confirmed to start filming in October 2020.
-In 2022, it was reported that the show had been cancelled.
+Crackerjack returned in 2020.
+It was hosted by Sam & Mark, with an exclamation mark added to its original title, and aired on CBBC from 17 January.
+The second revived series aired from December 2020 to March 2021.

-Its initial long run featured Eamonn Andrews, Max Bygraves, Leslie Crowther, Ed "Stewpot" Stewart, Joe Baker, Jack Douglas, Stu Francis, Peter Glaze, Don Maclean, Michael Aspel, Christine Holmes, Jacqueline Clarke, Stuart Sherwin, Little and Large, Jan Hunt, The Krankies, Basil Brush, Geoffrey Durham, Bernie Clifton, Rod McLennan and Ronnie Corbett, amongst many others.
+Its initial long run featured Eamonn Andrews, Max Bygraves, Leslie Crowther, Ed "Stewpot" Stewart, Jack Douglas, Stu Francis, Peter Glaze, Don Maclean, Michael Aspel, Little and Large, Jan Hunt, The Krankies, Basil Brush, Geoffrey Durham, Bernie Clifton, and Ronnie Corbett, amongst many others.

-Performers who appeared as singers/dancers, assisting the host with games, included Sally Ann Triplett (Series 26; as a member of the duo Bardo, Triplett represented the United Kingdom in the Eurovision Song Contest 1982), Leigh Miles (Series 26–27; Miles was also a popular Hill's Angel in The Benny Hill Show), Julie Dorne-Brown (Series 27–28; later MTV VJ "Downtown" Julie Brown), Sara Hollamby (Series 28–29; now a television news and travel reporter), Ling Tai (Series 29), Jillian Comber and Pip Hinton.
+Performers who appeared as singers/dancers, assisting the host with games, included Sally Ann Triplett (Series 26), Julie Dorne-Brown (Series 27–28), and Ling Tai (Series 29).

 Format

-The shows were frantic, being broadcast live in front of an audience largely of children, originally at the King's Theatre on Hammersmith Road, London, used by the BBC as the King's Studio for live and recorded broadcasts until 1963, then at the BBC Television Theatre (now the Shepherd's Bush Empire).
-The format of the programme included competitive games for teams of children, a music spot, a comedy double act, and a finale in which the cast performs a short comic play, adapting popular songs of the day and incorporating them into the action.
+The shows were frantic, being broadcast live in front of an audience largely of children, originally at the King's Theatre on Hammersmith Road, London (marked today with a blue heritage plaque on the modern office block).
+This theatre was used by the BBC as the King's Studio for live and recorded broadcasts needing audiences until 1963, then at the BBC Television Theatre (since renamed the Shepherd's Bush Empire).

+Audiences were recruited from the local secondary schools of west London, from whose ranks contestants were chosen each week.
+The format of the programme included competitive games for teams of children, a music spot by a current pop star, a comedy double act, and a finale in which the cast performed a short comic play, adapting popular songs of the day and incorporating them into the action.
+The whole audience would shout "Crackerjack!" whenever anybody said the word.

-One of the games was a quiz called Double or Drop, where each of three contestants was given a prize to hold for each question answered correctly, but given a cabbage if incorrect.
+One of the games was a quiz called "Double or Drop", where each of three contestants was given a prize to hold for each question answered correctly, but given a cabbage if incorrect.
 They were out of the game if they dropped any of the items awarded or received a third cabbage.
 While the winner took his or her pick from a basket of toys, every runner-up won a much-envied marbled propelling pencil as a prize, which became so popular that in 1961 Queen Elizabeth II, who visited the programme, was presented with Crackerjack pencils for her children Prince Charles and Princess Anne.